Tracking the symmetries of $\mathbb Z_3$-orbifold K3s within the Mathieu groups: TEXT -orbifold limits of K3 surfaces

 The Torelli Theorem for K3 surfaces implies that the symmetry group of $\Z_3$-orbifold K3s can be described entirely in terms of its action on the integral second cohomology of K3 surfaces, as we shall recall at the beginning of subsection \ref{subsec:Symmetries1}.
 As a preparation, we therefore discuss the integral cohomology of $\Z_3$-orbifold K3s in subsection \ref{subsec:integralhomology}, in terms of the contributions that arise from the orbifolding construction, namely, those that descend from the underlying torus, on the one hand, and those that arise from the blow-ups, on the other.
 This amounts to describing the integral second cohomology of K3 in terms of two primitive sublattices, called $K$ and $P$, which are glued together by means of Nikulin's gluing technique, recalled in appendix \ref{subapp:glue}.
 Here, within the integral second K3 cohomology, the lattice $K$ is the smallest primitive sublattice which contains all integral classes that descend from the underlying torus, while $P$ is the orthogonal complement of $K$.
 Both lattices have been determined before, see \cite[Lemma 5.1]{shino77} for the lattice $K$ and \cite{be88,Wendland:2000ye,Wendland:2000ry} for the lattice $P$.
 However, in \cite{shino77} Shioda and Inose use methods different from ours, while the references \cite{be88,Wendland:2000ye,Wendland:2000ry} use the results of \cite{shino77}.
 Our current approach instead leads to a novel proof of the fact that $K$ is an index $3$ sublattice of the push-forward of the $\Z_3$-invariant second torus cohomology.

 In subsection \ref{subsec:Symmetries1} we finally obtain the symmetry group of $\Z_3$-orbifold K3s, that is, the group of biholomorphic automorphisms of our K3 surface which leave the holomorphic volume form and the K\"ahler class invariant.
-We show that this group is isomorphic to $(\Z_3)^2\rtimes \Z_4$, and that all symmetries are induced by symmetries of the underlying torus.
+Here, we choose any (degenerate) K\"ahler class that descends from a $\Z_3$-invariant K\"ahler class on the underlying torus.
+We show that the symmetry group is isomorphic to $(\Z_3)^2\rtimes \Z_4$ or $(\Z_3)^2\rtimes \Z_2$, depending on the choice of the K\"ahler class, and we prove that all symmetries are induced by symmetries of the underlying torus.